WHAT IS SCLEROTHERAPY?

 The first 9 listed here are the most common side effects:

-- Bruising at the site of injection, which may remain for a month.
+- Bruising at the site of injection may remain for a month.

 - Temporary swelling of the area.